Pattern Selection Map¶

 The matrix is a comparison aid, not a recommendation engine.
 Three failure modes to watch:

-- Pattern shopping — scanning the table and assembling several patterns at once produces the exact stack-everything failure mode the page exists to defuse.
+- Pattern shopping — scanning the table and assembling several patterns at once produces the exact stack-everything failure mode the page exists to defuse, the cargo-cult agent setup anti-pattern.
 The TL;DR and the closing rule are deliberate counterweights.

 - Stale rows — pattern pages evolve over time.
 If a pattern page changes its cost or blast-radius characterisation, the matrix row diverges silently until the next periodic audit catches it.
 The